 Arezzo’s typical regional food products and recipes

-Tuscans are big meat eaters and Tuscan food is greatly characterized by grilled or roasted meats: chicken, pork, duck, pigeon and Florence’s legendary bistecca alla fiorentina (hefty slab of Chianina beef – a real one weighs about 1kg with bone and all).
+Tuscans are big meat eaters and Tuscan food is greatly characterized by grilled or roasted meats: chicken, pork, duck, pigeon, and Florence’s legendary bistecca alla fiorentina (a hefty slab of Chianina beef – a real one weighs about 1kg with bone and all).
 Boar and game birds are also prized in this most wooded Italian region.
 Some of Italy’s tastiest Pecorino cheese comes from sheep grazed in the stark hills of Siena.

 Arista Pork loin: roasted pork, flavored with rosemary and garlic.

 La Chianina – Bistecca alla fiorentina: thick T-bone steak charred on the outside, pink inside, served with white beans.

 Cacciucco alla livornese: a piquant fish soup, served with garlic toast.

 Cinta Senese: a special pig breed typical of Tuscany, and of the Siena region in particular, from which cured meats, as well as steaks roasts, are derived.